Metatavu/wordpress-kunta-api-core/README.md

     });

 This allows the template system to lookup template-files under the new specified folder and allows the plugin or theme to override default templates.

+### Default templates

+Default templates can be found from [Project's GitHub project templates folder](https://github.com/Metatavu/wordpress-kunta-api-core/tree/develop/templates)

+All templates can be overriden and more templates can be added just by placing them in plugin's or theme's templates folder.